SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 the compiler can prove that memory safety is preserved.
 The two stored properties don't interact in any way, so overlapping writes to them can't cause a problem.
+Because exclusive access to memory is a slightly broader guarantee than memory safety, some code that is memory safe violates the guarantee of exclusive access.
+Swift allows this code if the compiler can prove that the nonexclusive access to memory is still safe.

 In contrast, if ``health`` is a computed property, the compiler can't prove whether